Why a Global Benefits Policy Builds Strong Employee Engagement

 |Paid Time Off||No requirement||28 days per year||25 days|

 |Meal Vouchers||Meals are excluded from taxes if they are provided on-premises.||Free meals of meal vouchers are exempt from taxes if they are served in a workplace canteen.||Vouchers are tax-free if they are below a certain threshold and if the employer contributes 50-60% of its value.|

-Benefits are a powerful tool to build brand awareness around the message of empowerment of its employees.
+Benefits are a powerful tool to build brand awareness around the message of employee empowerment.
 When they are well-communicated and reflect the true values of the company, prospective employees can look through the list of benefits and feel a sense of belonging.

 With numerous locations across the globe, keeping track of benefits in each country can be daunting.
 Papaya’s in-house experts guide you through the maze of benefits, help you figure out what is possible, and connect you with local benefits vendors in each country.

-Papaya can help your company navigate the complexity of benefits, payroll, and payments for a remote workforce, whether it is within the US or overseas.
-Papaya’s end-to-end solution supports all types of global workers (payroll, EoR, and contractors) in over 140 countries.
-The automated, cloud-based SaaS payroll software provides an end-to-end solution, from onboarding to on-going management to payments across state or national borders.
+Papaya can help your company navigate the complexity of benefits, payroll, and payments for a remote workforce, whether within the US or overseas.
+Papaya’s end-to-end solution supports all types of global workers (payroll, EoR, and contractors) in over 160 countries.
+The automated, cloud-based SaaS payroll software provides an end-to-end solution, from onboarding to ongoing management to payments across state or national borders.

-The automated platform ensures payroll compliance, provides benefits management, and ensure data privacy in compliance with GDPR.
-Papaya’s knowledge center provides updated information on salary benchmarks, mandatory benefits, tax rates, and more – everything you need to know before hiring in the US or overseas.
+The automated platform ensures payroll compliance, provides benefits management, and ensures data privacy in compliance with GDPR.
+Papaya’s knowledge center provides updated information on salary benchmarks, mandatory benefits, tax rates, and more – everything you need to know before hiring in the US or abroad.

 Contact us for a strategic consultation.